Virtualization Techniques in Cloud Computing

 My Final Thoughts

-Virtualization is a fascinating field, its development has been enormously assisted by the cloud which is increasingly becoming accepted as a better alternative to local application and data hosting.
+Virtualization is a fascinating field.
+Its development has been enormously assisted by the cloud which is increasingly becoming accepted as a better alternative to local application and data hosting.
 Due to the changing way that we use computers, virtualization is evolving too.
 As a result, it now has an enormously diverse range of uses that are expanding by the day.

 There are a number of benefits and indeed some drawbacks to virtualization, but overall, I would say that these technologies would not have continued to develop and become increasingly popular were it not for their overriding benefits.
 I would argue that though businesses might be happy to plod along with existing IT solutions, despite them having a number of disadvantages, they cannot ignore the main benefit of virtualization, namely its ability to cut costs by allowing access to far greater resources than conventional systems can offer.

-Even at its most basic level, virtualization is becoming an indispensable tool.
+Even at its most basic level, virtualization in cloud computing is becoming an indispensable tool.
 A recent event that highlighted this point to me occurred while I was on holiday.
-I was working away when the infamous ‘blue screen of death’ flashed up on my screen.
+I was working away when the infamous ’blue screen of death‘ flashed up on my screen.
 Yes, you guessed it, my hard disk had gone the way of the Dodo.
 Even if this had happened at home and I was able to recover part of the data on the hard disk (which in part I later managed), it still would have been a massive inconvenience in terms of time and effort.
 As it was, being away from home, it was nothing much short of a catastrophe.
-I won’t repeat here the expletives I was certainly overheard uttering for the next few days, but will only say that there were many of them.
+I won‘t repeat here the expletives I kept on uttering for the next few days, but will only say that there were many of them.